Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 The majority of gemstones are formed through igneous processes, creating what are known as magmatic rocks.
 These stones crystallize as molten rock, or magma, cools and solidifies.
 This cooling can occur deep underground (plutonic) or near the surface after a volcanic eruption (volcanic).
 For instance, diamonds form under conditions of extreme pressure and temperature in the Earth's mantle and are brought to the surface by specific volcanic pipes.
 Similarly, peridot is often found in volcanic basalt, having crystallized within the magma itself.

 Curious about our unique approach?
-Discover how Joalys puts the stone first, allowing you to select a perfectly formed gem before designing your bespoke setting.
+Discover how Joalys puts the stone first, so you select a perfectly formed gem before designing your bespoke setting.

 | Formation Process | Geological Conditions | Key Gemstones | Typical Environment |